Aqua Tower Chicago: The Liquid Sculpture Defying Wind Loads

 Analyzing Toyo Ito's system: how the repetition of straight elements generates an organic envelope.

-Architectural Dialogue in Chicago: the Aqua Tower (2009) predates the St. Regis (2020), both landmarks by Studio Gang.
-Located just four blocks apart in Lakeshore East, these two skyscrapers showcase Jeanne Gang's evolution toward an urban scale with greater public impact.
+Architectural dialogue in Chicago: the Aqua Tower (2009) precedes the St. Regis (2020), both landmark achievements by Studio Gang.
+Separated by just four blocks in Lakeshore East, these two skyscrapers demonstrate Jeanne Gang's evolution toward an urban scale with a greater public impact.

 Good design is one that makes people stop and look at the world in a different way.